diagrams/diagrams-doc/doc/manual.rst

 Although it is a bad idea to *conflate* vectors and points, we can certainly *represent* points using vectors.
-The `vector-space-points`:pkg: package defines newtype wrapper around vectors called `Point`.
+The `vector-space-points`:pkg: package defines a newtype wrapper around vectors called `Point`.
 The most important connection between points and vectors is given by `(.-.)`, defined in `Data.AffineSpace`:mod:.
 If `p1` and `p2` are points, `p2 .-. p1` is